diazale/topstrat/README.md

+# Updates

+* Feb 19, 2024:
+  * The `requirements.txt` file has been simplified to avoid dependency issues.
+It now only requires the libraries for UMAP and HDBSCAN, along with their implicit dependencies (e.g. numpy).
+The libraries required for the manuscript are in `requirements_project.txt`
+  * The command-line scripts to run UMAP (`umap_script.py`) and HDBSCAN (`hdbscan_clustering.py`) now accept lists of parameters.
+This should save time by not having to reload a dataset every time you use new parameters, particularly for the UMAP script.
+Example: `python umap_script.py -dset my_data.txt -pc 7 8 9 -nc 2 3 4`.
+Demo scripts have been updated to reflect these changes.

 # Topological stratification of biobank data

 This repo contains code and documentation related to the manuscript *[Topological stratification of continuous genetic variation in large biobanks](https://www.biorxiv.org/content/10.1101/2023.07.06.548007v1)* by Diaz-Papkovich et al<sup>1</sup>.
 Our methodology uses UMAP<sup>2</sup> and the Malzer and Baum update to HDBSCAN, HDBSCAN($\hat{\epsilon}$)<sup>3</sup>.